lordpython01-byte/coimbatore-veg-hearth/VIDEO_UPLOAD_GUIDE.md

-# Video Upload System Guide
+# Video Upload System Guide - cPanel Hosting

 ## Overview

-The video upload system has been updated to use **Supabase Storage** for reliable video file storage and management.
+The video upload system is designed for cPanel hosting with 25GB storage.
+Videos are stored in the `/public/assets/videos/` folder and referenced by path in the database.

 ## How It Works